lucianpls/mod_mrf/README.md

 # mod_mrf
-An apache tile handler from a MRF
+An apache module that serves tiles directly from a MRF